 What You’ll Learn at Annie B’s Spanish Kitchen

-Our cookery sessions start at 10am with shopping for our lunch goodies.
+Our cookery sessions start around 10am with shopping for our lunch goodies.
 On fish day we head to Barbate Fish Market to select the very best for our lunch.
 Following our first reviving Manzanilla around 1pm, we move smoothly into lunch consisting of the culinary miracles we’ve conjured up.
-Lunch is usually served round the pool.
+Lunch is usually served round the pool or on the roof terrace with glorious views over Vejer and towards Morocco.
 Lunch will always start with Sherry and wine will be served.
-Guests are free to leave after lunch (Spanish style, around 4.30pm), to have a Siesta on the beach!
+Guests are free to leave after lunch (Spanish style, around 4.30pm), to have a Siesta in their hotel or on the beach!